pereljon/Casper-Scripts/README.md

 ## mailSignatureCustomize.sh
 - Creates a customized email signature from a template file, looking up the user's name, phone, and title from the JSS

+## mailsend.sh
+- Script to send email to user (during policy) using authenticated SMTP with SSL.